mikekasprzak/archive-blog-2018/_posts/2020-01-20-notes-the-elements-of-style.md

 I've started reading the ancient little book on writing.
 I eventually attacked the book with a highlighter, but I know I will forget some of my thought, so I've decided to take notes.

-I shouldn't have to say it, but you're trying to gleen what's in the book by reading this, don't bother.
+I shouldn't have to say it, but if you're trying to gleen what's in the book by reading this, don't bother.
 Go buy the book.
-It's literally $10 brand new.
+It's $10 brand new.

 ### 1. Form the posessive singular of nouns by adding 's